Staff & Board of Directors

 Joelle (she/her)

-I started working at SSAIC in November 2020 as an Intake Counsellor and became a full time Counsellor in June 2021.
+I started working at SSAIC in November 2020 as part of the counselling team.
 I’ve always enjoyed working in the helping professions; I had done a lot of informal counselling in previous employment roles and when I saw an opportunity to move into a formal counselling role I was very excited.

 I am now living on Treaty 6 Territory, but grew up on Treaty 4 Territory.
 Although I miss the quiet open spaces of rural living, I have definitely come to appreciate all of the amenities of the city.
 I love working in such a warm and caring environment at SSAIC.
 Everyone here is so kind, welcoming, and compassionate.
 I feel incredibly lucky to be a part of such a great team of individuals.